The Top 20 Language Mechanics and Number Expression Rules Used in Technical Writing

 • Correct: The controller provided a cost estimate that was based on 2010 data.

 4. Use commas between words, phrases, or clauses appearing in a list of three or more including a comma before the coordinating conjunction.
-The use of the Oxford/Serial comma is used in technical writing.
+The Oxford/serial comma is used in technical writing.

 • Four popular Internet search sites are Google, Bing, Yahoo, and Ask.